Saint Peter’s Basilica

 On the third day we returned to the Vatican, but this time we visited Saint Peter’s Basilica.
 This photo was made from the end of the queue.
 As you can see, by 8:30 am the queue runs along half of the square, and by 9 am the queue will run around the whole piazza.
 The queue moves quite fast and each quarter circle (90 degrees) will take around 20 min.

 As you can see I was bored while waiting in line:

 Vatican guard in one of the side entrances:

-The entrance to the Basilica is free, but if you want to get to the viewpoint at top of St. Peter’s Basilica you will have to pay.
-The entrance fee is 5 euro if you make the whole climb by foot and 7 euro if you use the elevator for the first half of the climb.
-We took the 7 euro tickets and didn’t regret it since the second part of the climb was quite long (felt like 15-20 min).
+The entrance to the Basilica is free, but if you want to get to the viewpoint at the top of Saint Peter’s Basilica, you will have to pay.
+The entrance fee is 5 euros if you do the whole climb on foot and 7 euros if you use the elevator for the first half of the climb.
+We took the 7 euro tickets and did not regret it since the second part of the climb was quite long (it felt like 15-20 min).

 Further ahead you can see Castel Sant’Angelo:

 I saw this post office box on our way down (on the roof of the Basilica, reached after one part of the climb):

 After the 360 views from the top, we went inside Saint Peter’s Basilica: